 Key Actions:

-• Supports healing of the stomach and intestinal wall
+- Supports health of the stomach and intestinal wall

 8. Berberine

-Also an ingredient in IgniLongevity, berberine is a natural antimicrobial that helps eliminate bad bacteria without harming beneficial microbes.
-It also reduces inflammatory markers linked to gut distress.
+Berberine - a quantum-charged version is found in IgniLongevity - is a natural antimicrobial that helps support the elimination of bad bacteria without harming beneficial microbes.
+It also supports a reduction in inflammatory markers linked to gut distress.

 Benefits:

-The powerful IgniLongevity formulation features igniton-charged Berberine as one of its key ingredients in a proven formulation.
-Ignition-charged ingredients have been clinically proven to be significantly more effective than the same ingredients that were not charged with ignitons according to a peer-reviewed, placebo-controlled study.
+The powerful IgniLongevity formulation features igniton-charged Berberine as one of its key ingredients.
+Ignition-charged ingredients have been shown to be significantly more effective than the same ingredients that were not charged with ignitons according to a placebo-controlled study published in a peer-reviewed journal.

 9. Vitamin D3 + K2